 LASIK Offers You Value and Saves You Money Long-Term

-The cost of LASIK can be as low as $131 per month with financing and with pricing starting at just $2,995 per eye LASIK is more affordable now than ever.
-LASIK is not as much of an up front cost as many people assume it is and it is also a “get it and forget it” method of vision correction, while contacts require constant re-ordering and purchasing of supplies and glasses need to be purchased every year or so.
+The investment in LASIK can be as little as $86 per month using our payment plans, and with pricing starting at just $2,995 per eye, LASIK is more affordable than ever.
+LASIK is not as much of an up front cost as many people assume it is, and it is also a “get it and forget it” method of vision correction, while contacts require constant re-ordering and purchasing of supplies, and glasses need to be purchased every year or so.
+Learn how much you can save with our LASIK cost savings calculator.

 Many people who think that LASIK is out of their reach due to cost just haven’t done the math.
 Here is some math done for you: a person who undergoes LASIK at the age of 18 is likely to save more than $40,000 in vision costs by the time they need reading glasses to address age-related near vision loss (presbyopia) in their mid-40s.
 We also offer financing and payment options that can help you fit LASIK into your budget.